 Evangelical Christianity excels at turning people into atheists.
-Instead of trying to fault the athiest, blame the culture, how about Christians owning up to their own culpability in turning people away from the faith.
+Instead of trying to fault the atheist or blame the culture, how about Christians owning up to their own culpability in turning people away from the faith?

 Look at Evangelical Christianity.
 What do you see?
-Hateful, mean spirited, judgmental, right-wing, homophobic, bigots. (and yes, I am deliberately painting with a broad brush) Why would ANYONE want to become a Christian?
+Hateful, mean-spirited, judgmental, right-wing, homophobic, bigots. (and yes, I am deliberately painting with a broad brush) Why would ANYONE want to become an Evangelical Christian?

 The newspapers have regular stories about Evangelical pastors who do despicable things.
 And what to Evangelicals do?
 Forgive, often hide, and forget.
 Those of us in the worldly culture so despised by Evangelicals are not so quick to forgive and forget.
 When people with power rape, molest, steal, and abuse we hold a grudge.
 We demand justice.
 We don’t give them a time out or move them on to another church.
 Quite frankly, many of us godless heathens are sickened by how the Godly dismiss the peccadillos of their leaders. (and this includes the child abuse scandal in the Catholic church)

-The best thing Evangelicals could do is get off the internet, shut the hell up, stop trying to turn America into a theocracy, and get your house in order.
-Return to the good works of the Jesus you say you follow.
-Then, just maybe, you might have something to offer to the rest of us.
+The best thing Evangelicals could do is get off the internet, shut the hell up, stop trying to turn America into a theocracy, and get their house in order.
+Return to the good works of the Jesus they say they follow.
+Then, just maybe, they might have something to offer to the rest of us.